Minnesota's Buffer Protection Map

 All Public Waters will be mapped as requiring a 50-foot buffer, with two exceptions:

 State shoreland rules have included requirements for buffers prior to the 2015 buffer law.
 Shoreland rules apply to all public waters to which the DNR has assigned a shoreland classification and are subject to local shoreland ordinances.
 Some public ditches are assigned a DNR shoreland classification and will continue to be subject to buffer requirements in local ordinances.
-The DNR will work with local SWCD staff for a smooth transition between the required buffer widths.
+The DNR is working with local SWCD staff for a smooth transition between the required buffer widths.

-The watercourse shown on the viewer only has water in it a few times a year.
+- The watercourse shown on the viewer only has water in it a few times a year.
 What requirements apply?